Janvijain/CRUD-Operations-On-Form-Using-PHP-MySQL/README.md

 Storing data in the database and retrieving it in the table.
 Data can be edited and deleted by using 'id' as a reference from database.
-If you notice onclicking on Edit , 'Save' button is changed to 'Update' button.
+If you perform operations you will notice onclicking Edit , 'Save' button is changed to 'Update' button.